SuffolkLITLab/doc-assembly-line/variable_names.md

 * court_county (note: in many forms, this says 'ss' where the county should go)
 * docket_number

-**Note**: just ignore/delete any drop-down menus in existing court forms.
-You can cover with a new, white field if necessary.
+**Note**: just ignore/delete any drop-down menus for court name in existing court forms.
+We'll replace with the name of the court, written out as a new field.
+You can likely cover up the field.

 Below variables will be filled in to have the full name(s) of the various people who fill that role.
 E.g., you might have user/user2 both in the Plaintiff field.
-It would display as a list with a comma in between
+It would display as a list with a comma in between each name.
+E.g., Joe Smith and Jane Smith.

 * plaintiff (we'll have a question that says which of the people we ask about is the Plaintiff/Defendant)
 * defendant